What does it mean to be Transgender?

 The antonym to transgender is cisgender, which refers to people whose gender identity matches their assigned gender at birth.
 “Cisgender” does not indicate biology, gender expression, or sexuality/sexual orientation.

-Anyone, whether transgender or cisgender, whose gender expression does not conform to societal expectations based on the gender/sex they were assigned a birth might be considered gender non-conforming.
+Anyone, whether transgender or cisgender, whose gender expression does not conform to societal expectations based on the sex (and assumed gender) they were assigned a birth might be considered gender non-conforming.

 - The Gender Unicorn by Trans Student Educational Resources